ridwansukri/VPC-with-CLI/launch-vpc-ec2-using-CLI.md

 ```

 ## Create Private Subnet 1
-Private Subnet 1 with CIDR 10.0.1.0/24 and AZ us-west-2a in the VPC that we created earlier
+Private Subnet 1 with CIDR 10.0.1.0/24 and AZ us-west-2a in the VPC that I created.
 ```
 aws ec2 create-subnet --vpc-id vpc-02aca48c23e8220e6 --cidr-block 10.0.1.0/24 --availability-zone us-west-2a
 ```